MaxenceGiraud/MachineLearningAlgos/README.md

 - [ ] AdaBoost
 - [ ] K-means
 - [ ] K-medoids
+- [ ] One vs rest/ One vs one classifier
 ### Deep Leaning
 - [x] MLP (to refactor)
 - [ ] VAE (Partially done in class)